a-r-d/a-r-d.github.io/_posts/2025-04-07-ai-progress-alignment.markdown

 The AI needs to **want** to live alongside of us.

 As to China - I believe China has a much more inward focused outlook than most Americans understand.
-Go try to use WeChat for example - there isn't even a fully localized version for US users (or sign up for Baidu account without a Chinese phone number).
+Go try to use WeChat for example - there isn't even a fully localized version for US users (or sign up for a Baidu account without a Chinese phone number).
 I will leave it at that.

 ## Current Thoughts on AI Progress

-Currently OpenAI's flagship model `gpt-4o` feels a bit out of date compared to Gemini2.5 pro experimental that just dropped a few weeks ago.
+Currently OpenAI's flagship model `gpt-4o` feels a bit out of date compared to `Gemini2.5 pro experimental` that just dropped a few weeks ago.

 Yes OpenAI `O1` is incredible, but the thinking models are not useful for applications where latency matters and that is **most** of them.